christso/crypto-investing-guide/README.md

 * Polkadot (DOT)
 * Binance Coin (BNB) - fuel for Binance Smart Chain (BSC)

 I occassionally trade a small amount of "questionable" coins, which Bitcoin maxis commonly refer to as "shitcoins".
 I do not recommend holding these coins for longer than a month or holding any amount that you cannot afford to lose completely.
-The price is driven mostly by speculation rather than any working decentralized product.
+The price is driven mostly by speculation and marketing rather than any working decentralized product.
+However, sometimes technological progress follows after speculation, so it's still worth keeping an eye on shitcoins.
+Also, the growth of shitcoins are a good indicator of new retail investors entering the market.

 * Dogecoin (DOGE)
 * Litecoin (LTC)